karkman/MMB-114_Genomics/README.md

 * Choose the most adequate platform for your genome sequencing experiment
 * Investigate and judge the quality of sequencing data
 * Make use of a variety of tools to:
-    * Process genome data
+    * Process whole genome sequencing data
-    * Annotate genomes
+    * Assemble and annotate whole genome sequencing data
-    * Predict metabolic pathways
+    * Predict metabolic pathways from assembled and annotated genomes

 ## General instructions